-Pre-implantation genetic screening (PGS) is an additional test available to anyone looking to boost their chances of success.
+Pre-implantation genetic screening (PGS) is an additional screening test.

 If you’ve had treatment before that hasn’t worked, you’ve suffered miscarriages, or if you’re a woman in your mid–30s or older, we might recommend PGS; it could be that a chromosomal problem is the reason behind your failed treatments.
 Research suggests that more than 50% of human eggs have chromosomal problems and that this increases with age, so it’s thought to be the main reason older women can struggle to start or grow their families.

 During your next cycle, we can use PGS to help us choose embryos with the right chromosomes for transfer, which could give you a better chance of success.

 Usually our embryologists choose the best embryos based on the way they look.
 This does work, but PGS lets us go deeper, allowing us to analyse the genetic makeup of embryos and check that they have the right amount of chromosomes before they’re transferred to the womb.

 By using PGS our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer.
-This can improve IVF success rates and reduce both the chance of multiple pregnancies and the likelihood of miscarriage.
+This can improve IVF success rates for some patients and reduce both the chance of multiple pregnancies and the likelihood of miscarriage.

 In PGS testing, each embryo will have one of four results.